shaform/gnucash-importer/README.md

 python -m gnucash_importer GNUCASH_FILE_PATH CSV_FILE_PATH
 ```

 Note that you should not open the GnuCash file while importing because only one program can edit the file.
 Also, `gnucash-importer` does not do any matching currently, so **all valid transactions in the CSV file will be inserted into the GnuCash file even if they already existed**.
-Also note that the problem will skip transactions that are imbalanced.
+Also note that the program will skip transactions that are imbalanced.

 ## CSV File Format